Skip to main content

 Key Learnings

 1. LLMs are great for first drafts, not final copy.
 Always have human review for important pages.
+Let automation handle the 80% that's formulaic—meta tags, structured data, internal links.
+Keep humans on the 20% that requires judgment.

 2. Start with the most repetitive tasks.
 The biggest ROI comes from automating what you do most often.
+For me, that was meta tag optimization and keyword clustering.
+Not the sexy stuff, but it freed up 20+ hours per week.

 4. Document everything.
 When you automate, you need to understand what's happening to debug issues.
+Every workflow has inline comments explaining the logic.
+My Claude Code skill library follows the same principle—every automation is documented well enough that someone else could maintain it.

 What's Next